Shadow Profiles: The Data Companies Collect on People Who Never Signed Up

 Not even close.

-And Meta is not the only one.
-Google, data brokers, advertising networks, and dozens of other companies maintain similar invisible dossiers on people who have never used their services.
+And Meta isn't the only one.
+Google, data brokers, advertising networks, and dozens of other companies keep similar invisible dossiers on people who've never used their services.
 The digital economy collects data on you whether you participate in it or not.

 How Shadow Profiles Are Built

-The construction of a shadow profile does not require your cooperation.
+Building a shadow profile doesn't require your cooperation.
 It requires the cooperation of everyone around you.

 Contact uploads.
-When your friend installs WhatsApp, the app asks to access their phone's contact list.
+When your friend installs WhatsApp, the app asks to access their phone's contacts.
 Your friend taps "Allow" without thinking.
 Your name, phone number, and email address are now on Meta's servers.
-When your colleague installs Facebook Messenger, the same thing happens.
-When your family member uploads their address book to Google, another copy arrives at another company.
+When your colleague installs Facebook Messenger — same thing.
+When a family member uploads their address book to Google — another copy lands at another company.

-Each individual upload provides a fragment.
-But across billions of users uploading their contacts, the fragments assemble into comprehensive profiles.
-Your name appears in 37 different contact lists across 12 countries.
-Your phone number is linked to an email address from one upload and a physical address from another.
+Each individual upload gives a fragment.
+But across billions of users uploading their contacts, the fragments assemble into full profiles.
+Your name shows up in 37 different contact lists across 12 countries.
+Your phone number gets linked to an email from one upload and a physical address from another.
 A third upload connects your email to your workplace.
 A fourth links your phone number to your mother's name.

 None of this required you to do anything.
-You are a data subject who never became a data user.
+You're a data subject who never became a data user.

 Tracking pixels and cookies.
 Facebook's tracking pixel is installed on millions of websites.
-When you visit a news site, an online store, or a recipe blog that uses Facebook's advertising tools, a tracking pixel fires.
-It records your visit and associates it with any identifiers it can capture — your IP address, browser fingerprint, and any cookies that link you to previous tracking interactions.
+When you visit a news site, online store, or recipe blog that uses Facebook's ad tools, a tracking pixel fires.
+It records your visit and links it to whatever identifiers it can grab — your IP address, browser fingerprint, any cookies connecting you to previous tracking interactions.

-Over time, this web of tracking data builds a browsing history profile for you.
-Research has found that Facebook can track approximately 40% of browsing time for both users and non-users of the platform.
-You have never logged into Facebook, but Facebook knows which news articles you read, which products you browse, and which health-related websites you visit.
+Over time, this tracking web builds a browsing history profile for you.
+Research has found Facebook can track roughly 40% of browsing time for both users and non-users.
+You've never logged into Facebook, but Facebook knows which news articles you read, which products you browse, which health-related sites you visit.

 Public records and data aggregation.
-Voter registration data, property records, court filings, business registrations, and professional licensure databases are all publicly accessible in many jurisdictions.
-Data brokers systematically collect this information and sell it to companies that merge it with other data sources to build comprehensive profiles.
+Voter registration data, property records, court filings, business registrations, professional licensure databases — all publicly accessible in many jurisdictions.
+Data brokers systematically collect this and sell it to companies that merge it with other data to build comprehensive profiles.

-Your home address from property records, your age from voter registration, your employer from LinkedIn (even if you do not have an account, public pages may mention you), your income estimate from census data and neighborhood demographics — all of this enriches a shadow profile without any digital interaction on your part.
+Your home address from property records, your age from voter registration, your employer from LinkedIn (even without an account — public pages may mention you), your income estimate from census data and neighborhood demographics.
+All enriches a shadow profile without any digital interaction on your part.

-Mark Zuckerberg was directly questioned about shadow profiles during congressional testimony in 2018.
-When Representative Ben Lujan asked whether Facebook has detailed profiles on people who have never signed up, Zuckerberg's response was vague and evasive.
-He said he was not familiar with the term "shadow profiles" despite the practice being widely documented by security researchers and journalists for years.
+Mark Zuckerberg was directly asked about shadow profiles during congressional testimony in 2018.
+When Representative Ben Lujan asked whether Facebook has detailed profiles on people who've never signed up, Zuckerberg's response was vague and evasive.
+He said he wasn't familiar with the term "shadow profiles" — despite the practice being widely documented by researchers and journalists for years.

 What Shadow Profiles Contain

-The specific contents vary by company, but based on disclosed information, legal proceedings, and security research, shadow profiles typically include:
+The specifics vary by company, but based on disclosed info, legal proceedings, and security research, shadow profiles typically include:

-Your name, as it appears across multiple contact uploads.
+Your name as it appears across multiple contact uploads.
 Multiple phone numbers and email addresses associated with you.
 Your physical address or addresses.
 Your employer and job title, inferred from contact metadata and public records.
-A list of people who have you in their contacts, effectively mapping your social network.
-Your approximate age and demographic information.
+A list of people who have you in their contacts — effectively mapping your social network.
+Your approximate age and demographic info.
 Browsing history from sites with tracking pixels.
-Inferred interests and purchasing behavior from browsing patterns.
+Inferred interests and purchasing behavior.
 Facial recognition data from photos uploaded by others.
 Device identifiers from any app that shares data with the platform.

-This is substantially more information than most people voluntarily share when they actually create an account on these platforms.
-The irony is thick: by refusing to sign up, you lost the ability to see, control, or delete your own data, while the data collection continued anyway.
+This is substantially more information than most people voluntarily share when they actually create an account.
+The irony is thick: by refusing to sign up, you lost the ability to see, control, or delete your own data — while the collection continued anyway.

 Why Shadow Profiles Exist